Bailey Road, Dhaka

-Bailey Road is a well-known thoroughfare in Dhaka, the capital city of Bangladesh.
-It is a classic road in Dhaka.
-It runs through Shantinagar, connecting the Kakrail-Ramna road with the Siddheshwari junction.
-It is generally regarded as one of the classier areas of the city.
+Bailey Road is a well-known thoroughfare and an upscale area in Ramna, Dhaka, the capital city of Bangladesh.

+It is a classic road in Dhaka which runs through Shiddheswari, connecting Hare Road with Shantinagar junction.
+It is regarded as one of the busiest areas of the city, constructed during the colonial era, now serving both as a residential area for civil servants, high court judges as well as government offices and shopping malls and food courts.
 The Bailey Road is considered as two distinct roads, one after another, they are the new Bailey Road and the Bailey Road.
-The new Bailey Road is well recognised for its famous theatres, numerous boutiques, shops, schools, fast foods, restaurants and various hangout places.
-The other Bailey Road is reputable because of the officers club, Foreign Service academy and homes of ministers, officers and government officials.
+The new Bailey Road is well recognised for its famous theatres, numerous boutiques, shops, schools, fast food, restaurants and various hangout places.
+The old Bailey Road is reputable because of the officers club, Foreign Service academy and homes of ministers and government officials.
 Bailey Road was featured in a song of the same name by Ayub Bachchu, lead singer of the popular rock band LRB.
 Bailey Road was officially renamed Natok Soroni (Theater Street), in recognition of the road's contributions to performing arts in the capital.